2025–26 UEFA Champions League league phase: Draw

-The draw for the league phase pairings was held at the Grimaldi Forum in Monaco on 28 August 2025, 18:00 CEST.
+The draw for the league phase pairings was held at the Grimaldi Forum in Monaco on 28 August 2025, 18:00 CEST, with Zlatan Ibrahimović, the UEFA President's Awardee, and Kaká as drawing guests.
 All 36 teams were manually drawn using physical balls.
-For every team manually drawn, a guest on stage pressed a button for the automated software to digitally draw their opponents at random, determining which of their matches will be at home and which ones away.
-Each team will face two opponents from each of the four pots, one of which they will face at home and one away.
+For every team manually drawn, a guest on stage pressed a button for the automated software to digitally draw their opponents at random, determining which of their matches would be at home and which ones away.
+Each team faced two opponents from each of the four pots, one of which they faced at home and one away.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.
 The draw started with Pot 1, assigning opponents to all teams, one after the other, and continued with the other pots in descending order until all teams were assigned their opponents.
+Due to the number of English clubs competing in the League Phase, all non-English clubs in Pot 1 were required to draw two English fixtures to avoid deadlocking the draw.